CPBridge/pycrumbs/README.md

     # Do something...
     print(seed)

-# Seed will be injected at runtime by the decorator mechanism,
+# Seed will be injected at runtime by the decorator mechanism and stored in the
-# you don't have to do anything else
+# record file, you don't have to do anything else
 my_train_fun(model_name='my_model')
 # prints e.g. 272428